tommcd09/spotify-running-playlist/README.md

 ## Project Organization

 The SQLite database used in this project contains about 600k tracks and 1 million artists.
 It is very large and is therefore not included in the repository.
 However, it can be built using the code in my [spotify-database repository](https://github.com/tommcd09/spotify-database).
+There is also a config.py file that contains credentials and other sensitive information.
+This is also not included with the repository but can easily be recreated.
 The rest of the project is organized as follows:

 * The extract_current_playlist notebook covers extracting data on my current running playlist from Spotify.
 * The exploratory_analysis notebook covers exploring the data from my current running playlist and drawing insights on how to search for new songs.